jacobcolyvan/Bootleg-Anki-CLI/README.md

-Not much to read here.

 ### Purpose and Scope
-The application is as a flashcard app, very similar to the popular notetaking app *anki*.
-It allows the user to add, view, and test themselves with questions.
-It has a few different modes, the most important being a random question testing mode, which scores the users correct responses out of a user defined limit.
-Each question/answer pair has a built in learning metric, which determines the frequency a particular question is shown to the user.
+The application is as a flashcard app, very similar to the notetaking app *anki*.
+It allows the user to add, view, and test themselves with questions (both user added and provided).
+It has a few different modes, the most important being a random question testing mode, which scores the users correct responses against a user defined amount of questiuons.
+Each question/answer pair has a built in learning metric, which determines the frequency a particular question is shown to the user; and the program aims to ensure that the same questions don't get shown too much.

 If used correctly this terminal app should help the user learn new content through testing.
 It aims to implement a very naive model of spaced reptition, where those questions that are less well known are asked more frequently, and those where the user scores correctly, are shown less frequently.
-The target audience is for students, to help content be learned more efficiently.

-The program utilises gems such as tty-prompt and tty-font to make the program more appealing and engaging.
-It is still very barebones, and much can be done to extend it in the future.
+The target audience is for students, as a learning aid to to help content be learned more efficiently and effectively.
+It differs from the main aleternatives in that it is completely run in the terminal, and is operated through the command line interface.
+However, the program utilises gems such as tty-prompt, tty-font, tty-box and colorize to make the program more appealing and engaging.
+It is still very barebones, and there is much that can be done to extend it in the future by any that want to get involved.

-Whne the CLI is launched it will request the user to choose a deck.
-To which it will proceed to a menu screen, where they can choose between three options.
-These options are to add a card, test themselves with order dcetrmined by program (combination of learning metric and calls to random), or they can opt to choose the questions to answer individually.
+In terms of operation and user experiencce, when the application is launched it will request the user to choose a deck.
+Two decks are included by default, however more can be added by including an array in the arrayOfFacts file, and assigning it a variable in the create_a_deck() method.
+From here it it will proceed to a menu screen, where three options are displayed.
+These options are to add a card, test a series of program order detrmined questions (combination of learning metric and calls to random), or they can opt to choose the questions to answer individually.
 The program will not exit unless the "exit" option is chosen in the menu.

 <br>